loader image

 Steps to automatically check domain MX records

-Once you have created the Flow, the first thing is to set the trigger.
+Once you have created the Flow, you must set the trigger first.
 To do so, select the calendar at the top left of the page.
-Under “Schedule the playbook to run,” select “At regular intervals.”
-Then, select “Weekly.”
+Under "Schedule the playbook to run," select "At regular intervals."
+Then, select "Weekly."
 Finally, fine-tune the scheduler by choosing the days, hours, and minutes.
 In our example, the Flow will be triggered every Monday and Thursday at 9:05 a.m.

-Now on to the actual Flow designing process.
+Now, on to the actual flow design process.

-1. First, You will set an empty variable called “message” that will be written further down below in the Flow.
+1. First, You will set an empty variable called "message" written below in the Flow.

 2. Query MxToolbox API and the Lookup API call.
 We know we will query an MX record report to MxToolbox.
-So, in Query Parameters, under the “Command” parameter, type “mx,” and in “argument,” type the domain you want to launch analysis on.
+So, in Query Parameters, under the "Command" parameter, type "mx," and in "argument," type the domain on which you want to launch the analysis.

 3. Right after this step, create a For-each loop.
 Go into the For-each settings and, under the “Source” field, type “/” and get the MxToolbox step execution.
 Introspect the API call answer and select the table “Information” for the For-each loop to iterate on.